shireenhamza/maximromanov.github.io/9_about.md

 * [_November, 2012_] Social History of the Muslim World in the Digital Age: Making Sense of 29,000 Biographies from al-Ḏahabī’s “History of Islam” @ Middle East Studies Association (MESA) Annual Meeting, Denver, CO.

-* [_November, 2012_] **Poster**: Social History of the Muslim World in the Digital Age: Making Sense of 29,000 Biographies from al-Ḏahabī’s “History of Islam” @ Cyberinfrastructure Days, U of Michigan, November 7-8, 2012. [“People's Choice Award Winner”](http://orci.research.umich.edu/cidays/ci-days-2012/poster-competition-winners/).
+* [_November, 2012_] **Poster**: Social History of the Muslim World in the Digital Age: Making Sense of 29,000 Biographies from al-Ḏahabī’s “History of Islam” @ Cyberinfrastructure Days, U of Michigan, November 7-8, 2012. [“People’s Choice Award Winner”](http://orci.research.umich.edu/cidays/ci-days-2012/poster-competition-winners/).

 * [_October, 2012_] Writing the Digital History of the Premodern Muslim World, 670-1300 ce: Exploratory Analysis of Primary Sources @ Interdisciplinary Workshop under the rubric “Forum on Research in Medieval Studies” (FoRMS), the Medieval Lunch Series, U of Michigan.